drivendataorg/zamba/docs/docs/models.md

 ### Algorithm

 The `slowfast` model was built by re-training a video classification backbone called [SlowFast](https://arxiv.org/abs/1812.03982) (Feichtenhofer, C., Fan, H., Malik, J., & He, K., 2019).
-SlowFast refers to the two model pathways involved: one that operates at a low frame rate to capture spatial semantics, and one that operatues at a high frame rate to capture motion over time.
+SlowFast refers to the two model pathways involved: one that operates at a low frame rate to capture spatial semantics, and one that operates at a high frame rate to capture motion over time.
 The basic architectures are deep [neural networks](https://www.youtube.com/watch?v=aircAruvnKk&t=995s) using [pytorch](https://pytorch.org/).

 <div style="text-align:center;">
 <img src="https://s3.amazonaws.com/drivendata-public-assets/zamba-slowfast-diagram.png" alt="Architecture showing the two pathways of the slowfast model" style="width:400px;"/>